Paperback | $23.00 Short | £15.95 | ISBN: 9780262517744 | 240 pp. | 6 x 9 in | July 2012

 About the Author

-Abby Kinchy is Assistant Professor in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute and coeditor of Controversies in Science and Technology: From Maize to Menopause.
+Abby Kinchy is Associate Professor in the Department of Science and Technology Studies at Rensselaer Polytechnic Institute and coeditor of Controversies in Science and Technology: From Maize to Menopause.

 “Abby Kinchy brings to life the struggle taking place around the world against transgenic crops and the companies that market them.
 In a richly contextualized study she describes the strategies and motives of activists in Mexico and Canada and provides valuable insights into the issues involved.
 Seeds, Science, and Struggle successfully integrates social movement studies and the politics of science and technology.”